John-wallace89/Barbell_Planner/README.md

   https://fonts.google.com/ - used for font design.

-  Bootstrap 4.3.1 - https://getbootstrap.com/docs/4.3/getting-started/introduction/ - used to help with responsiveness
-  of the site, button functionality
+  Materialize CSS - https://materializecss.com/ Used for responsiveness and design of site, used to implement responsive header, footer and collapsible menu

   Free formatter - https://www.freeformatter.com/css-beautifier.html used to beautify CSS3 code